 Who else wore No. 97 in SoCal sports history?
 Make a case for:

-Joey Bosa, Los Angeles Chargers linebacker (2016 to 2024):
+Joey Bosa, Los Angeles Chargers defensive end/outside linebacker (2016 to 2024):

 Jeremy Roenick, Los Angeles Kings center (2005-06):

-Just one of the 20 NHL seasons that led to a Hockey Hall of Fame career actually happened in L.A. — he made his name in Chicago (eight seasons) and Phoenix (six seasons) before finding the West Coast via a trade with Philadelphia coming out of the 2004-05 strike-lost season.
-For someone who piled up 513 goals and 703 assists as one of the highest-scoring U.S.-born player, only nine goals and 13 assists came with the Kings in his 58 games.
-Why?
+Best known: Just one of the 20 NHL seasons Roenick logged leading to a Hockey Hall of Fame induction came in L.A. — nine goals and 13 assists in 58 games with the Kings.
+Roenick, who made his career in Chicago (eight seasons) and Phoenix (six seasons) before finding the West Coast via a trade with Philadelphia coming out of the 2004-05 strike-lost season, piled up 513 goals and 703 assists as one of the highest-scoring U.S.-born players.
+What happened in L.A.?
 “I struggled because I couldn’t get my skates sharpened the way I like,” Roenick once said.
 “I wasn’t confident in my footing.
 I wasn’t confident in my feet.
-When you feel like you’re going to fall down and you’re off balance, you’re going to struggle. hen you can’t skate the way you like, it leads to a bad back, bad groin, bad hamstrings, bad hips.
+When you feel like you’re going to fall down and you’re off balance, you’re going to struggle.
+Then you can’t skate the way you like, it leads to a bad back, bad groin, bad hamstrings, bad hips.
 It’s been a battle from the beginning.
-I have a different skating radius than most guys, so when I change teams, it’s tough for the trainers to find the right lie and the right cut that I need to use with my skates, so it’s tough.”
-So when Kings fans became vocal about his lack of production, which didn’t help coach Andy Murray or GM Dave Taylor keep their jobs, Roenick famously told them to “kiss my ass.”
+I have a different skating radius than most guys, so when I change teams, it’s tough for the trainers to find the right lie and the right cut that I need to use with my skates.”

 Have you heard this story?